 For instance, let’s say you’re visiting a company’s website and a form pops up asking if you’d like to receive the company’s weekly newsletter.
 That’s probably the most basic lead magnet used today.

-Inside Kajabi you can create both the opt-in forms, newsletter material, and any other hosted media within a few simple clicks.
+Inside Kajabi you can create the landing page, the opt-in forms, newsletter material, and host the media within a few simple clicks.

 How Are Lead Magnets Used?